Table of Contents

 Do You Need Surgery For a Torn ACL?

-There are a few factors that will be taken into account when making the decision to operate.
+There are a few factors that will be taken into account when deciding to operate.
 The severity of the knee injury will be one of the biggest factors.
 Surgery will likely be recommended if you have an unstable knee or if a large bone fragment has come loose.

 The diagnosis will be made by a doctor after doing a physical examination and reviewing imaging tests.
 However, the final decision about whether or not to proceed with ACL surgery will ultimately be up to the patient.